0x802/LinkSniper/README.md

 # LinkSniper
-Spider or repeater to find all links.
+Spider or repeater to find all links in Website.

 ##